 This photo postcard likely originated in northern Europe.
 The presence of a nun at the back of the room and a crucifix on the wall suggest the class may have been offered by a convent or other Catholic organization.
 The back provides no information.

 This 1909 school portrait came from the same small Maine album that "Two Good Friends" did in the previous post.
 Both titles are written in the album.
 Click on the images below to enlarge them.

 This snapshot is in a small album I bought in Cornish, Maine.
 The cover of the album has a dedication: "To Dad from Burt and Alice, Christmas 1909."
 Each page in the album has a photo glued to it and a title written in a neat hand under the photo.

 An oar appears for the second time on this blog in this cabinet card from New Bedford, Massachusetts.
 Printing at the bottom indicates it was made at the O'Neil photography studio in the Hastings' Building.
 The girls are all wearing the same Classical costume, with one holding the oar in her hand, suggesting it was...
 Continue Reading →

-This CDV (carte de visite) came from an antiques shop in Massachusetts.
-CDVs declined in popularity in the 1870s with the advent of larger cabinet cards, but the format remained common into the 1880s.
+This CDV (carte-de-visite) came from an antiques shop in Massachusetts.
+CDVs began to decline in popularity in the 1870s with the advent of larger cabinet cards, but the format remained in use until about 1900.
 The albumen print process was used for both formats.